Fum Ai Yan

 More importantly, she has had the taste of pushing her boundaries when she puts her mind to it and knows that she can do it all over again, whenever she wills it.

-Congratulations Ai Yan in becoming a Star of the Accelerator!
+Congratulations Ai Yan for becoming a Champion of the Accelerator!